Viki-coding/Guess-the-Flag-Quiz/README.md

 <h2>Acknowledging Contributions & Credits</h2>

+<b>General good videos and links to teaching of JS:<b>

 * We gained inspiration from these tutorial videos on youtube: https://www.youtube.com/watch?v=MkvHPOT4RS8
-* How to HIDE and SHOW HTML using JavaScript https://www.youtube.com/watch?v=-oQnDrNzTTA.
-* Hide and Show div using JavaScript | On Click Hide and Show Div[HowToCode School.com]
-* https://www.w3schools.com/jsref/jsref_foreach.asp forEach method in Javascript to get inspiration fothe question/answers.
 * https://www.youtube.com/watch?v=ml2N3APdoB0 How to revert to previous commits to source bug problem when none of my and questions would display.
 * https://www.youtube.com/watch?v=JeXqaKeJSRI How to accept JavaScript USER INPUT in 5 minutes - Bro Code
 * https://www.youtube.com/watch?v=JeXqaKeJSRI Local Storage Explained in 10 min - ProMaker Dev
-* https://www.youtube.com/watch?v=QU6z69P5BrU interpreted how to the quiz choose random questions from the list.
-*  https://www.w3schools.com/howto/howto_js_toggle_hide_show.asp - code interpreted from W3 schools for instructions button to toggle and display instructions.
 * https://www.youtube.com/watch?v=g_vXSKbfUiQ 'Learn JavaScript MOUSE EVENTS in 10 minutes!'

+<b>Videos & Websites that we gained visual clues of how to create the Quiz:</b>

 * https://www.youtube.com/watch?v=GfRgpXvqudM&t=23s 'How to create flag quiz game using html css and JavaScript | Flag Quiz App Front End With Salimi' code interpreted for structure of quiz game.
 * https://tabletomarkdown.com/convert-spreadsheet-to-markdown/ - Used to convert the excel spreadsheet used for evaluation to markdown table.
 * https://www.w3schools.com/howto/howto_js_toggle_hide_show.asp - Inspiration for Instruction & Intruction Box drop down section.
+*  https://www.youtube.com/watch?v=QU6z69P5BrU interpreted how to the quiz choose random questions from the list.
+*  https://www.w3schools.com/howto/howto_js_toggle_hide_show.asp - code interpreted from W3 schools for instructions button to toggle and display instructions.

-We gained some inspiration from the CI instruction videos for the 'Love Maths' site.
+*  We gained some inspiration from the CI instruction videos for the 'Love Maths' site.
+*  How to HIDE and SHOW HTML using JavaScript https://www.youtube.com/watch?v=-oQnDrNzTTA.
+* Hide and Show div using JavaScript | On Click Hide and Show Div[HowToCode School.com]
+* https://www.w3schools.com/jsref/jsref_foreach.asp forEach method in Javascript to get inspiration fothe question/answers.

 We gained inspiration with the READ.me by watching the video 'Creating your first README with Kera Cudmore' on CI Chanel Lead Library on YouTube and also the video with Lane-Sawyer Thompson on CI Channel on YouTube.
 Thanks to the on-line tutor, Tom and Sean for their expertise and ability to explain some of the 'challenges' I encountered.
-Thanks our very supportive and positive facilitator Laura Maycock and our new facilitator Kay and my Kiwi mentor Dick Vlaanderen.
+Thanks to our very supportive and positive facilitator Laura Maycock and our new facilitator Kay and my Kiwi mentor Dick Vlaanderen.
 Also found the webinar 'Community Q&A: How to Troubleshoot with Lane-Sawyer Thompson' very helpful approach to how to view looking at the site for bugs and methodically identifying issues.

 <h2>Media/Images</h2>
-Image by of Green Globes in background by Clicker-Free-Vector-Images from Pixabay Flag images from pixabay
+Image by of Green Globes in background by Clicker-Free-Vector-Images from Pixabay Flag images from Britannica website.
 Image of logo created in Canva using canva template.